PREP TIME: 10min

 2. In a large saucepan melt butter over a low to medium heat.
 Once melted, remove from heat and mix in the sugar and vanilla.
 Add lemon zest, juice and eggs, and water from the sultanas (set sultanas aside) mix well to combine.

 3. Coat the sultanas in 1-2 tablespoons of the flour (this helps prevent them from sinking to the bottom of the cake).
-Sift remaining flour, mixed spice, baking powder, baking soda into the butter mixture along with the sultanas and and reserved water and fold everything together until just combined.
+Sift remaining flour, mixed spice, baking powder, baking soda into the butter mixture along with the sultanas and fold everything together until just combined.

 4. Pour mixture into prepared pan and bake for 1 hour or until golden on the top and when a skewer inserted comes out clean (or with a few loose crumbs).